 4-H Program Director, Minnesota Extension Service

 Melissa Persing is the University of Minnesota Extension 4-H Program Director in Traverse County.
-She has worked in the youth and community development for 24 years in west central and southwest Minnesota.
+She has worked in youth and community development for 24 years in west central and southwest Minnesota.
 Melissa graduated from the University of Minnesota Morris with a BA in Liberal Arts for the Human Services and an MA in Education with a concentration in Youth and Family Studies.
-She has enjoyed living in Wheaton with her husband and four children for the past 18 years.
+She enjoys living in Wheaton with her husband and four children.

 Associate Professor of Political Science and Center for Small Towns Director, University of Minnesota, Morris

 Roger Rose received his Ph.D. from the University of California, Davis.
 He is a 2007–2008 American Political Science Association Congressional Fellow, where he worked for former Rep. Jim Oberstar.
 Besides Congress, his primary research centers on student interest in public service and volunteering, volunteering in the public sector, congressional involvement in human rights, and Supreme Court decision making.
 He has published in the American Review of Public Administration, Presidential Studies Quarterly, and the Journal of Social Psychology.
 Roger teaches courses in American politics, state and local politics, research methods, environmental policy and international human rights Roger became the director of the Center for Small Towns in 2015.

 Holly Witt graduated from the University of Minnesota, Morris in the 1980’s with a BA Degree in Liberal Arts for the Human Services and a minor in Communications.
 Since her graduation from UMM, she has served in a number of nonprofit organizations most notably as Executive Director of the Morris Area Chamber of Commerce for 6 years.
 She also has experience in the business arena as a mortgage lender and as a real estate agent.
 Holly is the Assistant Manager of Member Services at Lakes Country Service Cooperative, focusing on nonprofit, city and county members.
 She is a graduate of the Blandin Community Leadership Program and a member of the Morris Library Foundation Advisory Committee.